 The other boots owned by Red Wing have taken good care of my feet, so I couldn’t wait to see anything less than a mock toe.
 I’m not disappointed.
 Once these are broken, they will be reduced to what looks like a second-skin fit.
 Other boots like the Iron Rangers show their presence even after many years of wearing them.
 But, on the other hand, it becomes like an enlargement of the limbs.

 Do I believe any of those shoes is the incorrect thing to do?
-No. Shoes are my own!
+No. The shoes are my own!
 Do with them whatever gets you happy.
 But in my soul, the white wedge sole is the one this boot is expected to have, regularly and forever.
 It only works.

 I’m going to come to correct and say it: I’m two minds about these boots regarding how they look.
 One reason says: they look amazing sitting on my shoe rack.
 They look amazing in photos.
 They look amazing on different people I see wearing them on the roads.
 They’re an icon for a cause and display a new, perfect plan.
 The other mind says that now that I’m wearing these boots and looking down at them, they look .different from what I expected.